-- On days when commercial air tours will occur, noise levels above 35 dBA (an indicator used by NPS to assess the potential for degradation of the natural sound environment) will occur for less than ten minutes a day in the study area. - On days when commercial air tours will occur, sound levels were below 52 dBA for the ATMP modeled for the Park.
+- On days when commercial air tours will occur, noise levels above 35 dBA (an indicator used by NPS to assess the potential for degradation of the natural sound environment) are not anticipated to exceed 20 minutes in small regions in the southeast corner and southwest of the Park, or exceed 15 minutes in areas directly below and adjacent to routes, or exceed 5 minutes in other parts of the study area. - On days when commercial air tours will occur, noise levels above 52 dBA (which is associated with speech interference) are not anticipated to exceed five minutes in areas directly beneath and adjacent to the routes.
+Glen Canyon National Recreation Area and Robbers Roost/Under the Ledge Cultural Landscape do not fall under the 52 dBA contour.

+The ATMP includes designated routes that are based on the routes reported by the operators, with slight modifications to protect the Park's natural and cultural resources, and visitor experience.
 In addition, the ATMP limits the operation of commercial air tours to between one hour after sunrise until three hours before sunset.
 Operators that have converted to quiet technology aircraft, or are considering converting to quiet technology aircraft, may request to be allowed to extend air tours an additional two hours (i.e., up to one hour before sunset) on all days that flights are authorized.
 These time restrictions provide times when visitors seeking solitude may experience the Section 4(f) resources without disruptions from commercial air tours.
-The ATMP also restricts commercial air tours to altitudes which ensure that commercial air tours will not fly lower than 2,600 ft.
-AGL referencing the topographic high point within 1⁄2 mile of the flight path for the entirety of all air tour routes authorized by the ATMP.
+The MSL altitudes required by the ATMP, which increase the minimum altitude that commercial air tours may fly over the Park from as low as 500 ft.
+AGL under existing operations to no lower than 2,600 ft.
+AGL directly under the flight path for the entirety of all commercial air tour routes authorized by the ATMP, will reduce the maximum noise levels at sites directly below the air tour routes.
+Collectively, these changes from existing operations and their effect on the current use of Section 4(f) resources will likely result in beneficial impacts to the Section 4(f)

-5 Per FAA Order 1050.1F, the FAA refers to noise changes meeting the following criteria as "reportable": for DNL 65 dB and higher, ± DNL 1.5 dB; for DNL 60 dB to <65 dB, ± DNL 3 dB; for DNL 45 dB to <60 dB, ± DNL 5 dB.
-See 1050.1F Desk Reference, Section 11.3.
+$^5$ Per FAA Order 1050.1F, the FAA refers to noise changes meeting the following criteria as "reportable": for DNL 65 dB and higher, $\pm$ DNL 1.5 dB; for DNL 60 dB to <65 dB, $\pm$ DNL 3 dB; for DNL 45 dB to <60 dB, $\pm$ DNL 5 dB.
+See also 1050.1F Desk Reference, Section 11.3.